Diving in the Cayman Islands

 Cayman is also home to the famous Stingray City Dive site, made famous in the 1980s, where divers interact with Southern Stingrays.

 For the more adventurous, Cayman is also home to several shipwrecks worthy of exploration.
 The most recent wreck is the Kittiwake; at 251 feet long, she has been made safe for divers, and the opportunity to experience such a wreck in clear and calm water, should not be missed.

-So, whether you’ve never tried Scuba diving or are a seasoned diver, Cayman truly is a world-class place to dive.
+So, whether you’ve never tried Scuba diving or are a seasoned diver, diving in the Cayman Islands is truly a world-class experience.